PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 07:23:04
+Last updated: 2024-04-06 07:23:38
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton